• Skip to main content

 Expert tips

-• Always use fresh lemon juice!
+• Always use fresh lemons.
 Lemons are the star ingredient in this recipe.
 And fresh tastes so much better than bottled juice.

 • Don’t panic if the lemon curd filling seems not quite done when you remove it from the oven.
 They will continue to set as they cool.

 • Cooking times can vary, depending on your oven.
-I have found that the slice will set anywhere between 25 minutes and 35 minutes in different ovens.
+I have found that the slice will set anywhere between 25 minutes and 30 minutes in different ovens.
 Start to check the filling around the 25 minute mark and keep an eye on it if it needs a little more time.
+When ready, it will have a slight wobble in the middle.

 • Lemon bars make the perfect make-ahead dessert!
 They can be stored in the fridge for up to a week, or frozen for up to 3 months.
 To thaw, place them in the fridge overnight and dust with icing sugar before serving.